The Six Best Cellars: Plot

-As described in a film magazine, Henry Carpenter (Washburn) finds his supply of liquor getting low and the price far too prohibitive once national prohibition goes into effect.
-At the same time, the social set to which he and his wife Millicent (Hawley) belong find liquor indispensable at dinner.
+As described in a film magazine, Henry Carpenter finds his supply of liquor getting low and the price far too prohibitive once national prohibition goes into effect.
+At the same time, the social set to which he and his wife Millicent belong find liquor indispensable at dinner.
 An experiment in home brewing meets little success and the Carpenters are in danger of losing their social position when their set picks up with an ex-saloon keeper, who has a cellar full of choice liquors.
 Millicent's aunt finds four cases of what appears to be liquor in her cellar and turns it over to Henry to destroy.
 He immediately invites the set over to a big dinner, announcing that he has an abundance of wine.
 The guests arrive when he discovers that the cases contain "empties."
 To save the situation, he denounces liquor and says that he had decided not to serve any.
 Henry immediately becomes a "dry" hero, is made vestryman at the church and a bank director, and is asked to run for Congress.
 Then his wife's aunt calls again, reporting that she has found twenty-four full and genuine cases.
 Henry debates whether to return to his social set with the liquor or remain the dry champion with a chance to go to Washington.
 The film ends as he faces the audience and asks, "What would you do?"